Federal Direct Loan Information

 Unsubsidized Direct Loans

-are loans that you are charged interest on from the day the loan funds are disbursed until you repay the loan in full.
+The unsubsidized direct loan is a loan that you are charged interest on from the day the loan funds are disbursed until you repay the loan in full.
 The principal loan balance payments are deferred, if you are enrolled in a college or university at least a half-time.
 However, you must pay interest on the Unsubsidized loan while you are in school and during any grace or in-school deferment periods.
 You may choose to have the interest deferred.
 This will result in the deferred interest being added to the principle loan amount borrowed at the time your repayment begins.
 This is called capitalization.
 Having the interest capitalized will mean a higher loan amount owed than originally borrowed.
-The current interest rate for a Direct Unsubsidized loan is fixed at 6.8%.

 Direct Subsidized Loan - interest is paid by the government while you are in school.